RiccardoBarbieri/differential-privacy/healthcaredp/README.md

 1. Ensure you have Go SDK installed on your system.
 You can download it from [golang.org](https://golang.org/dl/).
 2. Make sure you have set up your Go workspace correctly.
+3. Install make to use the Makefile build and run commands
+4. The current build system assumes linux OS distro

 ## Steps to Run the Program